Director of Litigation and Advocacy

 Position Description:

-Neighborhood Legal Services Program of the District of Columbia has an immediate opening for an experienced litigator with a deep commitment to lawyering in the public interest to serve as our Director of Litigation and Advocacy.
+Neighborhood Legal Services Program of the District of Columbia has an immediate opening for an experienced attorney with a deep commitment to public interest to serve as our Director of Private Attorney Involvement.
+Open until filled.

 BRIEF DESCRIPTION OF POSITION

-Neighborhood Legal Services Program (NLSP) is a federally funded, non-profit, civil legal aid law firm that provides free legal information, advice, and representation to low-income District of Columbia residents.
+Neighborhood Legal Services Program of the District of Columbia (NLSP) is a federally funded, non- profit, civil legal services law firm that provides free legal information, advice, and representation to low-income District of Columbia residents.
 We help with problems involving housing, family, domestic violence, public benefits, and other economic security matters.
 We also provide advice on some consumer issues and assist with preparing wills and advance directives.
-Our neighborhood-based, service delivery model -- which includes offices in Wards 5, 7 and 8 -- allows us to bring dedicated legal services attorneys and enthusiastic pro bono lawyers into low-income communities across the city to provide legal help while they learn first-hand the myriad, daily challenges faced by residents living in poverty.
+Our neighborhood- based, service delivery model -- which includes offices in Wards 5, 7 and 8 -- allows us to bring dedicated legal services attorneys and enthusiastic pro bono lawyers into low-income communities across the city to provide legal help while they learn first-hand the myriad, daily challenges faced by residents living in poverty.

 PRIMARY RESPONSIBILITIES

-• Work closely with NLSP’s Pro Bono counsel to promote community engagement strategies and use of volunteers in a manner that furthers NLSP’s overall advocacy goals and strengthens its capacity to serve clients.
+• Work closely with NLSP’s Litigation and Advocacy Director to promote community engagement strategies and volunteer projects in a manner that furthers NLSP’s overall advocacy goals and strengthens its capacity to serve clients.

-Benefits package includes employer-paid medical, dental, and vision insurance; employer-subsidized family health coverage; paid vacation, holidays, personal days and sick leave; 8-week parental leave for birth or adoption of a child; employer-paid life and long-term disability insurance; 403(b) Thrift Plan (voluntary retirement savings program); and tax-free transit benefits.
+Competitive salary and benefits package which includes employer-paid medical, dental, and vision insurance; employer-subsidized family health coverage; paid vacation, holidays, personal days, and sick leave; 8-week parental leave for birth or adoption of a child; employer-paid life and long-term disability insurance; 403(b) Thrift Plan (voluntary retirement savings program); and tax-free transit benefits.

 ABOUT NLSP